JensPiegsa/OpenClinica/OpenClinica/README.md

 ### 1. Install Docker

 * follow the [installation instructions](http://docs.docker.com/installation/) for your host system
-    * **note:** with [boot2docker 1.2.0](https://github.com/boot2docker/boot2docker) the maximum RAM size can (only) be adjusted through the user interface of VirtualBox (run it from the start menu, stop the virtual machine, change the configuration to e.g. 4096MB, close it and use the desktop link "boot2docker Start")
+    * **note:** the maximum RAM size can be adjusted through the user interface of VirtualBox (run it from the start menu, stop the virtual machine, change the configuration to e.g. 4096MB, close it and start the virtual machine using `docker-machine`)

 ### 2. Start a data-only container with a volume for the database